OBOFoundry/OBOFoundry.github.io/docs/COC.md

 **Be careful in choice of words**

 Be thoughtful in your use of words, as others may interpret them differently than may have been intended.
-If you see others using potentially disrespectful or alienating langauge, please let them know if if it was not intended for you.
+If you see others using potentially disrespectful or alienating langauge, please let them know even if it was not intended for you.
 Often those feeling uncomfortable may not feel comfortable doing or saying anything.
 It is important that we collectively self-correct.

 **Be kind to everyone**